skoolkid/skoolkit/sphinx/source/skool-macros.rst

 ``#UDGARRAY`` macro combines the three frames into a single animated image, with a delay of 0.5s between each frame.

+The integer parameters of a frame specification may contain :ref:`replacement fields <replacementFields>`.

 Note that the first frame of an animated image determines the size of the image as a whole.
 Therefore, the region defined by the width, height and coordinates of any subsequent frame must fall entirely inside the first frame.